AWS: Agent Deployment

 Absolutely!
 By default this is done via the defined trust policy in the invocation role, but if you prefer you can further restrict requests via an IP allowlist.
 For instance you can:

-- Reach out to your Monte Carlo representative or support at [email protected] for an IP Address to allowlist.
+1. Reach out to your Monte Carlo representative or our Support Agent for an IP Address to allowlist.
 All inbound requests to the agent will originate here.

 {